 1 32 oz container of Galbani Ricotta (This is the absolute best for cannoli.
 It’s smooth and not gritty!)

 2/3 cup of mini chocolate chips

 With an electric mixer, whip together the ricotta, the powdered sugar and cinnamon.
-When it it mixed and nice and creamy, stop whipping and add the mini chocolate chips.
+When it it mixed and nice and creamy, stop whipping and add the mini chocolate chips and (optional citron).
 Then separate the filling into 2 parts.
 Use 1/2 to make the chocolate filling.

 For the Chocolate Filling

 1/2 of the white filling